 For patients who have altered consciousness or abnormal vital signs or who have ingested certain substances, tests should include serum electrolytes, blood urea nitrogen (BUN), creatinine, serum osmolality, glucose, coagulation studies, and arterial blood gases (ABGs).
 Other tests (eg, methemoglobin level, carbon monoxide level, brain CT) may be indicated for certain suspected poisons or in certain clinical situations.

 For certain poisonings (eg, due to iron, lead, arsenic, other metals, or to packets of cocaine or other illicit drugs ingested by so-called body packers Body Packing and Body Stuffing Body packing and body stuffing involve swallowing drug-filled packets or placing them in body cavities to evade detection by law enforcement.
-The risks and consequences vary depending on the... read more ), plain abdominal x-rays may show the presence and location of ingested substances.
+Rupture of packets may result in drug absorption... read more ), plain abdominal x-rays may show the presence and location of ingested substances.

 For poisonings with drugs that have cardiovascular effects or with an unknown substance, electrocardiography (ECG) and cardiac monitoring are indicated.